-To remove the igniter for inspection or repair the gas and electrical supply must be shut off first.
-Check that the gas and air manual shut off valves are closed and that the power for ignition device is disconnected.
+To remove the pilot for inspection or repair the gas and electrical supply has to be shut off first.
+Check that the gas shut off valve is closed and that the power for ignition device is disconnected.

 WARNING: DO NOT PERFORM ANY MODIFICATIONS TO THIS EQUIPMENT AND NEVER USE UNAUTHORIZED SPARE PARTS AS THIS WOULD RESULT IN A BREACH OF THE ATEX CERTIFICATES CONDITIONS AND COULD PROVE HAZARDOUS TO YOUR HEALTH AND LIFE !